Dr Vivek Nityananda

 2010 Human Frontiers in Science Program Long Term Fellowship

-2014 – present Member of postdoctoral committee at the Institute of Neuroscience, Newcastle University
+2014 - present Member, Equality and Diversity Committee, Institute of Neuroscience, Newcastle University

-2014 - present Member of the Equality and Diversity Committee at the Institute of Neuroscience, Newcastle University
+2014 – present Member, Postdoctoral committee, Institute of Neuroscience, Newcastle University

 2012 – 2013 Joint postdoctoral representative, Research Strategy Group, Queen Mary University of London

-2012-2013 Joint secretary of the London Evolutionary Research Network, a society for post-graduate students engaged in evolutionary research.
+2012 - 2013 Joint secretary, London Evolutionary Research Network, a society for post-graduate students and postdoctoral researchers engaged in evolutionary research.

 Reviewer for the following journals: